-Shea butter is an excellent leave-in conditioner for irritated scalps or damaged strands.
+Shea butter is an excellent leave-in conditioner for scalps or damaged strands.
 It's a lightweight product that won't clog pores and if you do have inflammation, you can use shea butter as a scalp treatment or deep hair treatment.
 Shea Butter for hair is also fantastic for mending split ends; if your ends are damaged, apply a small bit to dry hair and keep it on for the day.
 For a deep treatment, wear a shower cap, apply heat for 15 to 20 minutes, then rinse.
 The use of shea butter regularly on your hair may help to minimize dryness and avoid split ends which is quite gruesome for some people.
-Fatty acids also improve shine and minimize frizz in your hair.
+Fatty acids also improve shine in your hair.
 If used in in right manner, it helps to avoid and minimize the damage caused by using hair styling tools and blow drying of your hair lengths.

 How to use Shea Butter for Skin/Hair

 Start your healthy routine with this amazing ingredient today!
 By using it just raw or trying out skincare products that contains shea butter.
 As it helps to better absorb and repair skin making you look youthful and plump.
 If you are looking forward to apply shea butter for your frizzy and dry hair;8 try to apply on ends and scalp to rejuvenate and add shine.
 Let it be for 30 minutes and wash it off for shiny hairs.

 If you are looking for skincare infused with shea butter, try Inveda’s skincare range which is curated with naturally-derived ingredients.
 With solution driven formulations backed with ancient Ayurveda practice so that you can uplift your lifestyle with natural products.